 - Minor structures eg. carports, roller doors etc.

 - The installation, alteration or removal of any Essential Services

 Click here for more information on when a building permit required.

 If you are unsure whether you need a Building Permit please contact our Building Team on 9581 4130.

 Where a planning permit is required, the planning permit must be issued prior to the Building Permit being granted.
-To find out more about a Planning Permit please click here.
+Find out more about Planning Permits.

 Sometimes works will also require an Asset Protection Permit, this is when works are deemed by Council to pose a risk to Council infrastructure, for example, damage to footpaths, kerb and channel, nature strip, street trees, roads and drains.

 Why obtain a Building Permit?

 Having a building permit ensures that: